 Living in Santiago

 Q: What do you enjoy most about Santiago?
 How would you rate the quality of life compared to the States?

 A: I enjoy people-watching, meeting new people, seeing new things and having new experiences.
 There are plenty of things to do in the city as well as the surrounding area, so things are pretty convenient.
 I am finally living my life, even though I am busy working a lot.
 Much of what I learn and experience is through my job as well.

 If I try to compare the quality of life between the US and Chile, the simplest I could say is that I have developed a different kind of life and lifestyle here and that my life has mostly changed by my own design.
 This city – and country – is so diverse that you can easily take from it what you want.

 Q: Any negatives?
 What do you miss most about home?

-The main thing I miss about home is the centralised climate control.
-It exists in certain office buildings, but we don’t even have it in the university.
+The main thing I miss about home is centralised climate control.
+It exists in certain office buildings, but we don’t even have it at the university.
 On a related note, silent classrooms are not the norm here.
-Noises permeate from the outside, at times turning into one cacophonous echo with our voices bouncing off the walls.
+Noises permeate from the outside, at times turning into one cacophonous echo, with our voices bouncing off the walls.